Xray-App/xray-zephyr-migration/README.md

 1. Test cycle folders: test cycle folders don't really have a use case in Xray, so they are not migrated.
 1. Test plans folders: test plans folders are migrated but they serve a different purposes in Xray, they are still collection of test cases instead of plans, even if they collect cases inside the same plan.
 1. Multi-line string custom fields: these custom fields in Jira doesn't support markdown or html formatting, even if these are migrated as markdown to not lose the formatting some things won't be rendered, like attachments.
 Links are automatically formatted to be clickable in Jira.
 This is valid for Test, Test Execution and Test Plan custom fields (since they are Jira fields), instead Test Runs support markdown since they are Xray fields.
+1. In Zephyr Scale, all 3 script types (PLAIN_TEXT, BDD, STEP_BY_STEP) can have actual results.
+Instead Xray only have the actual results for STEP_BY_STEP scripts.
+So the actual results for the other scripts are not migrated.
+1. For PLAIN_TEXT scripts, in Zephyr Scale the script can contains attachments, since in Xray that's a simple text field images are not supported.
+The attachments are migrated as Test attachments.

 ### Limitations of the migration script